apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

      create a new security group with rules to allow traffic to ssh/http/https ports based on access_methods in VNF template details, and assign to the VNF appliance.

-     - If management network is a L2 network or VPC tier, no network rules will be configured.
+     - If management network is a L2 network, VPC tier or Shared network without security groups, no network rules will be configured.

 #.
 Click on the "Launch VNF appliance" button